Perian-Yan/Introduction-to-ROS/Exercise 1/README.md

 ## Overview

-In this exercise I learned ROS basics, including `rosnode` and `rostopic` commands, using `rqt_graph` to visualize communication between nodes, and creating lauch files.
+In this exercise I learned ROS basics, including `rosnode` and `rostopic` commands, using `rqt_graph` to visualize communication between nodes, and creating launch files.

 ## Demonstration